 BA (San Francisco State University); MBA (Queen's)

-Associate Professor Kelly Toughill came to King’s after a long and distinguished newspaper career in Canada and the United States.
+Inglis Professor Kelly Toughill came to King’s after a long and distinguished newspaper career in Canada and the United States.
 She is the recipient of several journalism honours, including a National Newspaper Award.
 She was deputy executive editor of The Toronto Star prior to joining King’s in 2006.

 Professor Toughill has taught in Russia and Rwanda and judged regional, national and international journalism awards.
 She served as director of the School of Journalism from 2010 to 2016.